mitchellkolb/blackjack-in-c/README.md

 ---

 # What I Learned in this Project
-- Programming fundamentals of C
+- Programming fundamentals of C.
 - How to use arrays, pointers, structs, functions, and safe user input to create full program experiences.
+- Creating mind maps for visualizing the user flow to help create programs holistically.
+- Modular programming in C, utilizing multiple files and header files for organization.